-What a great feeling, to be settling into the brand new, never-been-lived-in home that you recently purchased in a Georgia development … unless … well, unless you notice shortly after you move in that the driveway is already cracking because the builder used defective concrete, and that there is a puddle in the bedroom after the first big storm because the roof leaks.
-Now you’re left wondering, “What can I do?”
-As the owner of a newly constructed home in Georgia, can you hold the builder responsible for these problems?
+What a great feeling, to be settling into the brand new, never-been-lived-in home that you recently purchased in a Georgia development…unless…well, unless you notice shortly after you move in that the driveway is already cracking because the builder used defective concrete, or that a puddle forms in the bedroom after it storms because the roof leaks.
+Now you're wondering, "What can I do?"
+As the owner of a newly constructed home in Georgia, can you hold the builder responsible for these or other problems?

 Before you look into whether the builder is responsible to fix the home defect you've found, you must first prevent the problem from causing any further damage.
 The builder is not responsible for any damage that occurs to the home after you've discovered the problem.

 This means that once you discover the leak in the roof, if it is causing damage to the home, you must repair it as soon as possible.
 Even if the builder must ultimately repair the leak (or reimburse you for the repair), the builder will not be responsible for replacing the carpeting that got wet and ruined during the three storms that occurred after you discovered the leak.

 If you make any repairs to prevent further damage, keep receipts and detailed records of their costs.
 Also keep any estimates or bids you receive from professional contractors to completely fix the problem.
 These documents are necessary to show the amount owed you if you are later successful with a claim against the builder for the home defect.
 If you can, take photos or a video of the defect and any damage it has caused.
 These can also provide useful documentation in any later claim against the builder.

 After you complete any necessary repairs, the first place to look to determine whether the builder is responsible to fix the defect is to the terms of the written warranty given by the builder.